 MA in Integrative Child and Adolescent Psychotherapy (on-going)

 NCFE Level 3 Award in Counselling Skills and Theory

 AQA Level 2 Certificate in Counselling Skills

-CPD Sand Tray & Other Creative Interventions
+Sand Tray & Other Creative Interventions

 Areas of counselling I deal with

 Evenings and Saturdays £55 per session (50 min)

 Limited number of concessions are available - please enquire at the initial interview.